-University Health System, Illinois Institute of Technology, and Advocate Health Care) who are eligible to be a principal investigator on a study with their local IRB are eligible to apply.
+Individuals at any ITM institution (University of Chicago, Rush, Loyola University Medical Center, NorthShore University Health System, Illinois Institute of Technology, and Advocate Health Care) who are eligible to be a principal investigator on a study with their local IRB are eligible to apply.
 Physician investigators who are not eligible to be principal investigators, post-doctoral fellows, trainees, residents and graduate students may collaborate with an eligible applicant as part of the study team, but may not apply individually.
-The ITM strongly encourages diverse, multidisciplinary study teams that represent the broadest stakeholder involvement and that promote training of younger scientists.